Set up Strava on your Apple Watch:

 - When you've finished recording, hit Stop to see the resume/finish screen.
 Hit Finish (flag icon) to finish the activity and be taken to the summary screen.
 Tap Save to upload the activity.

 - The next time you are within range of your phone, your activity will upload to Strava automatically.
 You will get a notification when your activity is ready.

 - You can view any activities that haven't yet synced by navigating to the Settings page and tapping Unsynced.
 Once an activity has synced to your Strava account, you will no longer see it on the unsynced section.

 Available Activity Types

 - Outdoor Ride, E-Bike, Velomobile, Wheelchair, and Handcycle Activities record GPS data and Strava uses that data to measure your speed and distance.
 You can view your current speed during your recording.

 - Outdoor Runs record GPS data but Strava will use your watch's pedometer to measure your distance.
 You can tap the screen to toggle between your current split pace (1 mi or 1 km) and your overall, average split pace.

 - Indoor Runs use your watch's pedometer to measure your distance when you run on the treadmill or anywhere else you cannot connect to GPS.

-- Hikes and Outdoor Walks record GPS data just like Outdoor Runs.
+- Hikes and Outdoor Walks are recorded with GPS data just like Outdoor Runs do.
 Strava will use your watch's pedometer to calculate your distance and auto-pause will be disabled automatically.